Bio 2050 - Anatomy and Physiology » Fall 2022 » Lecture Exam 2

 If a bone is immersed in a weak acid such as vinegar for several days, its inorganic components will dissolve.
 What will be the result of such an experiment?

-B. The bone will become soft and bendable.
+A. The bone will become extremely brittle.

-C. The bone will dissolve completely.
+B. The bone will dissolve completely.

-D. The spongy bone will dissolve, leaving only the outer compact bone.
+E. The spongy bone will dissolve, leaving only the outer compact bone.

 Question #46